loyldg/mytelegram/README.md

     ```

 - ### Run MyTelegram manually
-1. Download mytelegram server from **https://github.com/loyldg/mytelegram/releases**,supported platform:`win-x64` and `linux-x64`
+1. Download mytelegram server from [https://github.com/loyldg/mytelegram/releases](https://github.com/loyldg/mytelegram/releases),supported platform:`win-x64` and `linux-x64`
 2. Uncompress downloaded file
 3. Install Redis
 4. Install MongoDB
 5. Intall RabbitMQ
 6. Modify server configuration in start-all.bat/start-all.sh
 7. Run start-all.bat/start-all.sh
-8. Test using Telegram client,if you want to test with the [pre-build tdesktop client(win-x64)](https://github.com/loyldg/mytelegram/releases/download/v0.6.628/Telegram-3.7.4-win-x64.zip),add the gateway server's ip address into hosts file(`c:\windows\system32\drivers\etc\hosts`),for example your gateway server ip is `192.168.1.100`,add the following line into hosts file
+8. Test using Telegram client,if you want to use the [compiled  tdesktop client(win-x64)](https://github.com/loyldg/mytelegram/releases/download/v0.6.628/Telegram-3.7.4-win-x64.zip),add the gateway server's ip address into hosts file(`%SystemRoot%/system32/drivers/etc/hosts`),for example your gateway server ip is `192.168.1.100`,add the following line into hosts file
 ```
 192.168.1.100    demos.telegram2.com
 ```

-#
 ## Build Telegram client
 For all clients,only need to replace server address and RSA public key,and then follow the offical documents to build it